ray-project/anyscale-workshop-nyc-2023/README.md

 ## Tutorial content

 This tutorial is intended to teach you how you can use Ray AI Runtime and Anyscale to scale NLP applications and utilize large compute clusters.

-You'll work on the text generation use cases.
+You'll work on the text generation use cases (NLP).
 You'll fine-tune Google's FLAN-T5 model on the recent Alpaca dataset.
 You will also run distributed hyperparameter tuning and batch inference.

 <img src="https://technical-training-assets.s3.us-west-2.amazonaws.com/NLP_workloads/Text_generation/nlp_pipeline_full.png" width="100%" loading="lazy">